Legal Advice for Compensation Insurance Claims & TPD Payouts

 7. A copy of your permanent impairment assessment

-Your work injury compensation lawyer can assist you with collating this information.
-They will guide you through the process of creating a compelling case.
-It’s free to know if you can claim, so contact our friendly legal team now for immediate support.
+A work injury compensation lawyer will explain how this works.
+It’s free to know if you can claim, so contact our legal team now for immediate support.
+Call 1800 700 125

 Other types of work-related legal claims:

-Work-related motor vehicle accident: when you have a car accident driving to or from work or travelling for work purposes, you could also be eligible for a road injury claim.
+When you have a car accident driving to or from work or travelling for work purposes, you could also be eligible to make a journey claim.

 More about road injury claims >